HBDI

 HBDI Preferences

-Brain dominance leads to thinking style preferences, which impact what you pay to and how and in what way you learn best.
+Brain dominance leads to thinking style preferences, which impact what you pay attention to and how and in what way you learn best.

 Each quadrant has preferred learning or thinking activities.